History (HI)

 HI 2011 Modern World History, 1500 to Present (4)

 An introduction to world history since 1500.
 Traces global patterns, historical change, and interactions of people and geography.
-Themes include commercial exchange and economic development, human migrations and encounters, transportation and communication technologies, and the emergence of the modern world's political landscape.
+Themes include commercial exchange and economic development, human migrations and encounters, transportation and communication technologies, and the emergence of the modern world’s political landscape.
 Not open to students who earned credit for HI 1160 or HI 2010.
+Springs and Falls.
 (GACO)

 HI 2016 History of Modern Europe, 1300-2000 (4)